 1) on the road coffee

-The tour started auspiciously with the greatest cup of coffee I have ever had in my life.
+Before the tour starts, treat yourself with the greatest cup of coffee I have ever had in my life.
 But would you believe me if I said this coffee came from the car pictured above?
 This car cafe, called On the Road Coffee, is literally as cute as a bug.
 (For you car nerds out there, the ride is a 1968 Volkswagen Beetle.)

 My eyes bugged out of my head a little as I watched the owner, Matthew, prepare my flawless cup of coffee inside his wee vehicle.
 It was the best cup of coffee I’ve ever had.
 I couldn’t even dream of adding milk or sugar to it.
 Was the coffee better because it came from a car or would this have been the greatest cup even if it had been served in an actual “building”?
 I’ll never tell!